Beware of Pickpockets: A Practical Attack against Blocking Cards: Attack Implementation

 \parag{Discard corrupted traces} The collected signal is processed through a Python script to remove the noise from the blocking card and retrieve the content of the smart card.
-To discard the corrupted traces, we verify that the signal values fall below a threshold that we had identified via signal inspection.
+To discard the corrupted traces, we verify that the signal values fall below a threshold we identified via signal inspection.
 If the signal values exceed this, then we discard the trace since we cannot process and demodulate it.
 We also discard a trace if the standard deviation of the signal varies with respect to the standard deviation of the noise, i.e., if $std(possible\_tag) - std(noise) > 0.01$.
 The rationale underlying this choice is that a slight change in the standard deviation between the possible card signal and the noise allows us to detect the presence of the card signal.

 \parag{Message Reconstruction} We detect the activation zone of the \ac{em} field by applying a moving average technique given the previously defined signal range.
 Then, we establish message synchronization based on a sliding window algorithm.
-To detect changes in the signal, and therefore the potential start and end of a message, we calculate the gradient of the signal in each window.
-Finally, we match each detected message with its sender (reader or card) by using two pre-determined thresholds identified by signal inspection.
+We calculate the signal gradient in each window to detect changes in the signal and, therefore, the potential start and end of a message.
+Finally, we match each detected message with its sender (reader or card) using two pre-determined thresholds identified by signal inspection.

 \parag{Demodulation} After reconstructing the signal, we demodulate it.
 The demodulator checks if the bits carried in the signal belong to the protocol patterns defined in ISO/IEC 14443 (e.g., Manchester coding modulation).
-A message sequence generally starts with a start bit, then continues with message bits, and followed by an end bit.
+A message sequence generally starts with a start bit, continues with message bits, and is followed by an end bit.
 The start and end bits of the demodulated sequence are cut, and the bits are inverted according to the ISO/IEC 14443 protocol.
 The demodulator implementation is available in the repository.